Benjamin Blyth II: Political career

 In later life, Blyth lived in a large Victorian townhouse at 17 Palmerston Place in Edinburgh's West End.

-Blyth stood as the Unionist candidate for the East Lothian by-election of 1911, but lost to the Liberal candidate, John Deans Hope by 468 votes.
-One of his policies was opposing giving home rule to Ireland.
+Blyth stood as the Unionist candidate for the 1911 Haddingtonshire by-election, but lost to the Liberal candidate, John Deans Hope by 468 votes.
+One of Blyth's policies was opposing Irish Home Rule.

 Death

 Blyth was widowed on 12 September 1914.
 He died in North Berwick on 13 May 1917, of "spittielioma of tongue" and was survived by his daughter.
 His nephew, Benjamin Hall Blyth (sometimes referred to as Benjamin Blyth III) was the son of his brother Francis Creswick Blyth - who was taken on by Blyth and Blyth in 1909, continued the consultancy after his death.